floscher/gradle-josm-plugin/docs/GithubReleases.md

 ### What are GitHub releases?

 [GitHub releases][github-releases] are a way of packaging and providing software to users.
 GitHub provides a [REST API][github-rest-api] to manage GitHub releases.

 ### How does JOSM pickup a plugin from a GitHub release?
-The JOSM maintainer maintain a public directory with metadata about the available plugins.
+The JOSM team maintains a public directory with metadata about the available plugins.
 It's a simple concatenation of the `MANIFEST`-files included in the available plugin `jar`-files.
 It is available [here][josm-plugin-list].
 A JOSM instance on a client computer reads this list.
-If a user decides to [install a plugin][josm-plugin-preferences], JOSM downloads the plugin `jar` from the appropriate download URL included in the metadata.
+If a user decides to [install a plugin][josm-plugin-preferences], JOSM downloads the plugin `jar` from the appropriate download URL included in the metadata from this list.

-A plugin `MANIFEST` includes two kind of download URLs:
+A plugin `MANIFEST` includes two kinds of download URLs:

 1. the default download URL

    This is the download URL of the latest plugin release.
 Usually, it doesn't include a version numer or release label.
-   For the `scripting` plugin, the default download URL is (you can look it up [here][josm-plugin-list])
+   For instance, the default download URL for the `scripting` plugin is
    ```
    https://raw.githubusercontent.com/Gubaer/josm-scripting-plugin/deploy/dist/scripting.jar
    ```
+   (you can look it up [here][josm-plugin-list])

-2. download URLs for plugins releases compatible with JOSM releases newer than a specific reference JOSM release The `scripting` plugin, for instance, is available as specific releases for the JOSM versions 5315, 8024, 12875, 13007, etc.
+2. download URLs for plugins releases compatible with JOSM releases newer than a specific reference JOSM release

-   (you can look it up [here][josm-plugin-list]) and the `MANIFEST` includes specific download URLs for them.
+   The `scripting` plugin, for instance, is available for the JOSM versions 5315, 8024, 12875, 13007, etc. and the `MANIFEST` includes specific download URLs for these JOSM versions
    ```
    5315_Plugin-Url: 30000;https://raw.github.com/Gubaer/josm-scripting-plugin/for-josm-5315/dist/scripting.jar
    8024_Plugin-Url: 30710;https://raw.github.com/Gubaer/josm-scripting-plugin/for-josm-8024/dist/scripting.jar
    12875_Plugin-Url: 30772;https://raw.github.com/Gubaer/josm-scripting-plugin/for-josm-12875/dist/scripting.jar
    13007_Plugin-Url: 30775;https://raw.github.com/Gubaer/josm-scripting-plugin/for-josm-13007/dist/scripting.jar
    ```
+   (you can look it up [here][josm-plugin-list])

-### How to add a new JOSM plugin to plugin directory?
+### How to add a new JOSM plugin to the plugin directory?

 Add a stable, release indepdent download URL for the latest release of the new plugin to [this page][josm-plugin-sources] in the JOSM wiki.